Why Study History at the UW?

 The FLAS application process is administered by the UW's Jackson School of International Studies and is entirely separate from History's graduate admissions process.
 Receipt of a FLAS Fellowship does not guarantee you admission to the History Graduate Program.

 THE UW HISTORY DEPARTMENT IS NOW ACCEPTING GRADUATE APPLICATIONS FOR AUTUMN 2016 ADMISSION.
 THE APPLICATION DEADLINE IS DECEMBER 1, 2015.

 The History Department admits new students each Autumn.
 The admissions process is managed online through the UW Graduate School.
 Applicants should submit ALL materials via the electronic application process; do not mail any hardcopy materials directly to the History Department.
 Have ETS send official GRE scores directly to the University of Washington (institution code 4854).
 Applicants should check the status of their graduate application via the electronic application.

 The UW History Department will not be admitting graduate students in ancient history (Greece and Rome) or students with a primary (first) field in medieval European history for Autumn 2015.

-Applicants with a BA only, or an MA in a field other than History, should apply for admission into our MA program.
+Applicants with a BA only, or an MA in a field other than History, must apply for admission into our MA program.
 Applicants who will have completed an MA in History are eligible to apply for our PhD program.
 If you will have a completed MA in a closely related field, you may note on your application that you would like to be considered for admission into the PhD program.